tchajed/sys-verif-fa25/docs/notes/program-proofs/notation.md

 ```

-Not only that, but Coq will use these notations in _reverse_ for printing as well:
+Not only that, but Rocq will use these notations in _reverse_ for printing as well:

 ```rocq
 Print ex2.